sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - 321-322: Provides an example of this sort of diagnostic assessment.
 - SH 30: A concept map strategy can speed up diagnostic assessment by helping to identify missing and misconnected knowledge.
 - SH 29: In diagnostic assessment, ask students if they are a) familiar, b) know the facts, c) can explain it, and d) can apply the information.
+- SB 364: To support mastery-based goals, measure learners against the learning objectives rather than each other.

 **Question**: _How accurate is self-assessment of prior knowledge?_